A couple talking with a mortgage lender, potentially in a home buying process.

 Hitting a life milestone is exciting, like getting your ideal job at your dream company.
 However, it can get complicated when you find your forever house at the same time.

-Getting a mortgage with a new job can be complex, but this guide will inform you on the right steps to take to have a successful mortgage approval.
+Getting a mortgage with a new job can be complex, but there are some steps you can take to help your chances of a successful mortgage approval.

-Can You Qualify For A Mortgage With A New Job?
+Can You Get A Mortgage With A New Job?

 Mortgage lenders like to see a 2-year history in your current job position.
 However, it’s possible to be given the green light without that 2-year history if you’re transferring into a new role.

 We recommend you discuss your job situation with your lender before starting your loan application.
-Provide your lender with as much verbal and physical proof as you can to exhibit your qualifications for approval.
+Provide your lender with as much physical proof as you can to provide qualifications for approval.

 See What You Qualify For